How are childhood cancers treated?

 Treatments are chosen for childhood cancers based mainly on the type and stage (extent) of the cancer.
 Treatment options might include surgery, radiation therapy, chemotherapy, and/or other types of treatment.
 In many cases, more than one of these treatments is used.

 There are exceptions, but childhood cancers usually respond well to chemotherapy because they tend to be cancers that grow fast.
 (Most forms of chemotherapy affect cells that are growing quickly.)
 Children’s bodies are also generally better able to recover from higher doses of chemotherapy than are adults’ bodies.
 Using more intensive treatments gives doctors a better chance of treating the cancer effectively, but it can also lead to more short- and long-term side effects.
+Unlike chemotherapy, radiation can often cause more serious side effects in children (especially very young children) than in adults, so its use sometimes needs to be limited.
 Doctors do their best to balance the need for intensive treatment with the desire to limit side effects as much as possible.

 For detailed information on how a certain type of childhood cancer is treated, see our document on that specific type of cancer.